 If you are living with Parkinson's disease, such therapy can help increase your endurance, strength, general fitness and energy level and also elevate your mood and decrease your anxiety.

 The Maryland Parkinson's Disease and Movement Disorders Center has developed specific outpatient and inpatient therapy programs for Parkinson's disease.
-Many of these programs are based at Kernan Hospital.
+Many of these programs are based at the University of Maryland Rehabilitation and Orthopaedic Institute (formerly Kernan Hospital).

 For more information about the University Physicians Consultation and Referral Service, please call 1-800-492-5538 (patients) or 1-800-373-4111 (physicians).